parasteh/CS476_GitTemplate/README.md

 # CS476_GitTemplate
-This is a git Template for CS-476, Software Development Project Course
+This is a git Template for CS-476, Software Development Project Course.
+Department of Computer Science, University of Regina.

 # Optional Class Project - Software Development Tools & Technologies (Awesome List !)